freon4dsl/Freon-documentation/docu-content/030_Examples/030_Generic_Types/020_The_TyperExample_DSL/+page.md

 limited UnitKind { Meters; Grams; kWh; Hours; }
 ```

-The definitions of the expressions in the example language are straightforward.
-There are literal expressions for
+The expression definitions are straightforward: literal expressions for
-strings, booleans, and number, as well as generic literals and unit literals.
+strings, booleans, and numbers, as well as generic literals and unit literals.

 ```proto
 // TyperExample/src/defs/projectY.ast#L61-L75